pbecchi/SensorServer/README.md

 sval(i,val)  set value val of sensor variable where i is the sequence number or the name of the logged values

  other function added to Bitlash:
-	 apicom(host:value,URL:string+value+string+value....) to allow user to send an URL to a station in the same network following OpenSprinkler API syntax. apiget(host:value,query:string,name:string) get value of a remote station variables in with a Json API query ......to be implemented......
+	 apicom(host  Pvalue,URL:string+value+string+value....) to allow user to send an URL command to a station in the same network following OpenSprinkler API syntax. apiget(host:value Varname,query:string,name:string,val,string,val......) get value of a remote station variables in with a Json API query

 RULE are managed with following URL command: